merijnv/arduino-glitchy/README.md

 In the example I connect two LEDs to two pins and animate them and let them glitch out a bit.

+It is developed and tested on a WeMOS D1 mini pro, but it should work fine on about every microcontroller I'd say.

 ### Glitch.h